sagar290/news-pooler/readme.md

 - Run `` cp config-example.yml config.yml ``
 - Run `` vim config.yml ``
 - Set the desired value for your configurations and close the vim
-- Run `` go build main.go `` it will create a file call news-pooler
+- Run `` go build -o news-pooler `` it will create a file call news-pooler
 - Run `` nohup ./news-pooler &`` it will run the application in the background
 - Open the browser and go to your desired port you provided in config.yml file